Event safety and security

 - No animals are permitted, unless special arrangements (including cleaning) have been made in advance.

-Facility rules and event safety and security- document was updated on the 22nd of November 2018.
+Facility rules and event safety and security- document was updated on the 11.3.2022.
 Changes may apply.